 16 Great Reasons to Start a Medical Billing and Coding Career

-How many people can say their career contributes directly to saving lives every single day?
-Not many.
-One of the greatest benefits of starting a career in the healthcare industry is that sense of satisfaction you just can’t get anywhere.
-The best part is you can complete your training in just a few months.
+How many people directly help others every single day?
+One of the greatest benefits of starting a career in the healthcare industry is the sense of satisfaction you’ll have when you go home,

-Medical billing and coding specialists are vital to keeping costs down, reducing medical mistakes and generally ensuring there’s a free flow of information about patients’ medical histories.
-In other words, they’re an important member of a team that keeps vital healthcare facilities up and running and saving lives.
+Medical billing specialists are vital to keeping costs down, reducing medical mistakes and generally ensuring that patients’ medical histories are organized and correctly recorded.

 2. You’ll Be in the Middle of a Fast-Paced Industry

-By improving the way patient medical records are shared and used, the US healthcare industry is looking to cut costs and improve outcomes on a huge level.
-Medical billing and coding specialists are at the core of these vital reforms, placing them in the middle of one of the most exciting areas of healthcare.
+Not only does this improve the way patient medical records are shared and used, but it also significantly cuts costs and improves outcomes.
+Medical billing and coding specialists are at the core of these vital reforms.

 3. You Don’t Need to Go to Medical School

-Perhaps the biggest hurdle preventing people who dream of working in medicine from living out their dreams is the cost of medical school.
-Between the cost of a four-year pre-med bachelor’s degree, four more years of medical school, a residency, and perhaps some further specialized training, it’s enough to scare almost anyone off.
+For people dreaming of working in medicine, the biggest deterrent is the average cost of education.
+Between the tuition of a four-year bachelor’s degree, four more years of medical school, medical residency, and further specialized training, it’s enough to scare almost anyone off.

-For anyone who’s considering a career change, the years involved in most medical professions are out of the question.
+For anyone considering a mid-career change, the necessary time and money are simply out of the question.

-That’s why medical billing and coding specialists are so essential.
-Making sure data is prompt and accurate is a core part of the behind the scenes work that keeps hospitals and clinics running.
+Ensuring that data is prompt and accurate is a core part of the behind-the-scenes work that keeps hospitals and clinics running and thriving.
 So by becoming a medical billing and coding specialist, you’re saving lives too.

-But with medical billing and coding, you have the potential to work in hospitals, clinics, nursing homes, administrative support centers, and medical laboratories.
-The fact that such a wide variety of organizations need medical billing and coding specialists means that you can look forward to a more dynamic job market that has plenty of options for you.
+In this allied health profession, you’ll have the potential to work in hospitals, clinics, nursing homes, administrative support centers, and even medical laboratories.
+With such a wide variety of organizations requiring experts, you can look forward to a dynamic job market with plenty of options.

-6. You Get to Work With Awesome People
+6. You’ll Get to Work With Awesome People

 7. You Can Start a New Career in Just a Few Months

-People who enjoy wearing a suit, tie, heels, or other formal wear every day to work are generally few and far between.
-Those clothes are expensive, uncomfortable, and often not too friendly when the heat of summer comes into full force.
-That’s why working in healthcare can be a fantastic alternative.
+People who enjoy wearing expensive suits, ties, heels, and other formal wear every day are generally few and far between.
+Those clothes are uncomfortable and often unforgiving during the summer months.
+Working in healthcare is a great alternative if you favor simplicity.

-Okay, let’s face it, sometimes dealing directly with customers or patients isn’t the most enjoyable part of a job.
-If you’re the kind of person who would love to have a job that allows you to help people without necessarily working with them on the front lines every day, then medical billing and coding might be right for you.
+Okay, let’s face it: Dealing with customers (or patients) isn’t always the most enjoyable part of any job.
+If you’re the kind of person who would love to help people – without working directly with them – then medical billing and coding might be right for you.

-Are you a night owl?
-No, maybe a morning person?
-Or are you perhaps just the kind of person who likes to be able to work when they want to work?
-Then you should pay attention here.
+Are you a night owl or a morning person?
+Are you the kind of person who likes to work whenever you’re able?

-13. It’s a Great Excuse to Move to Another State
+13. It’s a Great Way to Move Somewhere New

 14. You Can Say You’re a “Coder”

-Software developers use coding languages to write software, while this coding is about inputting the correct codes for various medical conditions into software.
-Still, let’s face it, not enough jobs have cool short versions of their titles to make you sound awesome.
+Software developers use coding languages to write software.
+And while this coding is all about determining and inputting the correct codes for medical conditions, it’s pretty easy to make your job title sound awesome.